 DVLA (UK Law) says this vehicle is not a camper-van?

 I read so many times articles from people that have tried to re-register their vehicle as a camper-van after having completed a conversion.
 To be fair some do look like vans with windows and without closer inspection I couldn’t say for sure whether they were camper-vans or not.
-What I did learn is that almost everyone seems to have failed in their quest to seek reclassification.
-It seems to be almost impossible to get DVLA to reclassify a vehicle as a camper-van.
-In fact at the time of writing I haven’t been able to find a single person that has succeeded in this quest.

 The new law states that the vehicle needs to include items such as a fixed bed, cooker, table etc and also have two or more windows down one side of the vehicle.
-Perhaps the main feature that the people at DVLA are looking for is that the vehicle must look like a camper-van, in other words not look like a work van with windows, perhaps something that the Police can easily recognize as being either a commercial vehicle or a leisure vehicle at a glance.
+Perhaps the main feature that the people at DVLA are looking for is that the vehicle must look like a camper-van, in other words not look like a work van with windows, perhaps something that the police can easily recognize as being either a commercial vehicle or a leisure vehicle at a glance.

 What is a van with windows?
 The exact term on the DVLA V5C is as follows – Body Type: Van/Side Windows – Taxation Class: Light Goods Vehicle.
 The term means that the vehicle is registered for carrying light goods and thus should be treated as such although it is not illegal to carry people nor to sleep or cook inside it.